Egahi/naijahacks-concat-client/README.md

-# naijahacks-concat-admin
+# naijahacks-concat-client

 Letty Android Application

 Letty Android App is a project by naijahacks-concat to help students in higher institutions find apartments, hostels and room-mates with ease.
+Read full story at https://devpost.com/software/letty

 Getting Started